MohamedNedal/MohamedNedal/README.md

 ## 🌱 Hobbies & Interests

-- 🚴 Cycling, hiking, and exploring outdoors
+- 🚴 Cycling, bikepacking, hiking, running, and exploring outdoors
 - 🌱 Gardening, plant care, and healthy eating (including fermenting veggies at home)
 - 🌐 Surfing the internet & learning new stuff
 - 🎨 Drawing and painting
 - 🏋️‍♂️ Exercise and wellness
-- 🐈 I love cats & hugging trees
-- 🐾 I like to make eye contact with animals
 - 🔫 Shooting (was a lieutenant in the army)
 - 🏊 Swimming (still beginner)
 - 🎸 Playing guitar (still beginner)